elucian/bee/syntax/overview.md

 **note**
 * Parameters with initial value are optional;
-* Optional parameters must be last parameters;
+* Optional parameters must be enumerated last in parameter list;
 * Optional parameters are initialized with pair-up operator ":";

 ## Static rules